 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-Financial instruments which are potentially subject to credit risk for the Company consist primarily of cash and cash equivalents and due from associate.
+Financial instruments which are potentially subject to credit risk for the Company consist primarily of cash and cash equivalents.
 The majority of cash and cash equivalents are maintained with financial institutions of reputable credit and may be redeemed upon demand.
 The carrying amount of financial assets represents the maximum credit exposure.
-The Company has gross credit exposure at July 31, 2022 relating to cash of \$3,768,063 and other receivables of \$44,722.
+The Company has gross credit exposure at July 31, 2023 relating to cash of \$2,098,532 and other receivables of \$104,937.
 All cash, cash equivalents and short-term deposits are held at the Royal Bank of Canada.